Q-groupoids and their cohomology: Examples of -groupoid cohomology

 \begin{ex} Let $\Gamma$ be a Lie group that acts (from the right) on a manifold $M$.
 Then it may be shown that the classifying space of the action groupoid $M \times \Gamma \arrows M$ is the homotopy quotient $M \times E\Gamma/\Gamma$.
 The de Rham double complex of the action groupoid therefore computes the equivariant cohomology $H^\bullet_\Gamma(M)$. \end{ex}

-\begin{ex} Let $G \arrows M$ be an \'{e}tale groupoid representing an orbifold $X$.
-Moerdijk and Pronk \cite{mp:orb2} have shown that the orbifold cohomology is isomorphic to the cohomology of $BG$.
+\begin{ex} Let $G \arrows M$ be an groupoid presenting an orbifold $X$.
+It is known (see, e.g.\ \cite{mp:orb2}) that the orbifold cohomology is isomorphic to the cohomology of $BG$.
 Therefore, the de Rham double complex of $G$ is a model for the orbifold cohomology of $X$. \end{ex}

-\begin{ex} The double complex of $[-1]T([-1]T^*G) \arrows [-1]T([-1]A^*)$ (see Example \ref{ex:courant}) is the de Rham double complex of the supergroupoid $[-1]T^*G \arrows [-1]A^*$.
-Since this supergroupoid has a linear structure over the ordinary groupoid $G \arrows M$, the double complex retracts\footnote{In general for a degree $1$ supergroupoid $\mathcal{G} \arrows \mathcal{M}$, there exists a natural linear structure over the underlying ordinary groupoid $G \arrows M$, and it follows that $H^\bullet(B\mathcal{G}) = H^\bullet(BG)$.
-However, it seems plausible that one could construct a supergroupoid (possibly with both positively- and negatively-graded coordinates) for which there does not exist a linear structure over the underlying ordinary groupoid, and for which $H^\bullet(B\mathcal{G})$ does not equal $H^\bullet(BG)$.} to the de Rham double complex of $G$, and the $Q$-groupoid cohomology is just $H^\bullet(BG)$.
+\begin{ex} The double complex of $[-1]T([-1]T^*G) \arrows [-1]T([-1]A^*)$, the $Q$-groupoid from Example \ref{ex:courant}, is the de Rham double complex of the graded groupoid $[-1]T^*G \arrows [-1]A^*$.
+Since this graded groupoid has a linear structure over the ordinary groupoid $G \arrows M$, the double complex retracts\footnote{In general for a degree $1$ graded groupoid $\mathcal{G} \arrows \mathcal{M}$, there exists a natural linear structure over the underlying ordinary groupoid $G \arrows M$, and it follows that $H^\bullet(B\mathcal{G}) = H^\bullet(BG)$.
+However, it seems plausible that one could construct a graded groupoid (possibly with both positively- and negatively-graded coordinates) for which there does not exist a linear structure over the underlying ordinary groupoid, and for which $H^\bullet(B\mathcal{G})$ does not equal $H^\bullet(BG)$.} to the de Rham double complex of $G$, and the $Q$-groupoid cohomology is just $H^\bullet(BG)$.
 It may be interesting to see if one can ``twist'' the homological vector field on $[-1]T([-1]T^*G)$ by introducing a closed $3$-form on $G$. \end{ex}